 My friend Victoria’s words are like soft rain after a long drought.
 The last eight months have been a time of rethinking, reimagining, rebuilding, and re-sensing how I want to breathe and walk through the days and months to come.
 I’ve found unexpected synchronicities, collaborations and abundant quiet time, albeit sometimes rather forced.
 Four months of flu and colds, an emergency appendectomy, and having both my personal and website emails hacked have contributed to this sense—and fact—of slowing down in order to listen to what I need to hear.
 Of contemplating instead of judging.

 Every day I pass through my small walled garden on the way to my studio.
-Over the years I’ve made a practice of taking notice of what is unfolding, of being aware that the lavender plants need pruning, the hens-and-chicks have multiplied and now need replanting, or the leaf-eating ants have suddenly appeared overnight and are just beginning to devour the jasmine vine.
+Over the years I’ve learned to take notice of what is unfolding—the three Japanese iris that have bloomed overnight, the hens-and-chicks growing so fast they now need replanting, or the sudden surprise of leaf-eating ants beginning to devour the jasmine vine.